 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is when you get sick after you eat contaminated food.
-Bacteria, such as listeria, salmonella, or E coli, may cause food poisoning.
-Viruses, such as rotavirus, and parasites, such as giardia, may also cause food poisoning.
+is when you get sick after you eat food contaminated with bacteria, a virus, or a parasite.
 The exact cause of your food poisoning may not be known.
 Food poisoning most commonly happens when you eat raw or undercooked food.
 Meat, seafood, produce, and dairy products are common foods that can become contaminated.

 Common symptoms include the following: